 You’ll know your own children best, but the Museum itself does not recommend children under 14 attending, which is, I imagine, because of the nature of what happened at Auschwitz.

-Many people stay in Krakow and travel to Auschwitz by bus.
-Buses depart hourly from the main bus station in Krakow (it is right next to the train station), take around 1.5 hours each way and drop you off right by the Auschwitz Memorial (there’s just a short tree-lined road to walk down).
+Many people stay in Kraków and travel to Auschwitz by bus.
+Buses depart hourly from the main bus station in Kraków, MDA dworzec autobusowy (it is right next to the train station), take around 1.5 hours each way and drop you off right by the Auschwitz Memorial (you can check with the driver if you’re unsure).